Chicken Marsala

 Step-by-Step Instructions:

-1. Prepare the Chicken:
+1. Prepare and Season the Chicken

-2. Dredge the Chicken:
+2. Dredge the Chicken

-3. Cook the Chicken:
+3. Cook the Chicken

-4. Cook the Mushrooms and Garlic:
+4. Sauté the Mushrooms

-5. Make the Sauce:
+5. Make the Marsala Sauce

-6. Finish the Sauce and Chicken:
+6. Finish the Dish

 Can I Use Frozen Chicken for This Recipe?